HEPA Filters

 The campus response to the Coronavirus pandemic includes a combination of protective measures with vaccination and masking being the most important.

-While the use of HEPA air cleaning devices may reduce the presence of airborne viral particles in a room, their use should be limited and carefully considered to reduce the creation of air currents that may pose problems
+While the use of HEPA air cleaning devices may reduce the presence of airborne viral particles in a room, their use should be carefully considered before using.

 VENTILATION IN CAMPUS BUILDINGS